butchler/Pacman-3D/README.markdown

 A 3D pacman game made with three.js for my computer graphics class at UCF.
+Play [here](https://butchler.github.io/Pacman-3D).

 **Controls:** Use WASD to move and collect the dots.